-33. The Committee is concerned that the State party's mental health legislation is largely based on a medical model of disability, allows for involuntary detention and compulsory treatment.

-34. The Committee recalls its Guidelines on the Right to Liberty and Security of Persons with Disabilities and recommends that the State party abolish all provisions that allow for the deprivation of liberty on the basis of impairment or for compulsory treatment, that measures for supported decision-making in places of detention are provided, and that organizations of persons with disabilities, particularly of persons with psychosocial and/or intellectual disabilities, are closely consulted with and actively involved in the development of these measures.
+- 35. The Committee is concerned that the State party's mental health legislation is largely based on a medical model of disability and that it allows for involuntary detention and compulsory treatment. - 36.
+The Committee recalls its guidelines on the right to liberty and security of persons with disabilities and recommends that the State party abolish all provisions that allow for the deprivation of liberty on the basis of impairment or for compulsory treatment, that measures for supported decision-making in places of detention are provided and that organizations of persons with disabilities, in particular of persons with psychosocial and/or intellectual disabilities, are closely consulted and actively involved in the development of those measures.